 User Volumes

 The simplest way to use local storage is to use user volumes.
-Once the user volume is created, it is automatically mounted under/var/mnt/u-<user-volume-name>
+Once the user volume is created, it is automatically mounted under/var/mnt/u-<user-volume-name> path on the node.

-For example, create a configuration patch for a user volume named local-storage
+For example, create a configuration patch for a user volume named local-storage:

-), the user volume will be created and mounted under /var/mnt/u-local-storage
+diskSelector), the user volume will be created and mounted under /var/mnt/u-local-storage path on the node.

-path in your Kubernetes manifests to refer to the local storage:
+/var/mnt/local-storage path in your Kubernetes manifests to refer to the local storage:

 Local Path Provisioner